Using tobacco is more than just a series of "bad habits." It's a physical addiction. So let's talk about addiction in a real way.

 Some people don't want to use medication to quit, because they think it's something they should do on their own with just their willpower.
 Or they've tried a medication before and don't think it worked.
 We hear that from a lot of people here on EX.
 Take just a few minutes to hear what Dr. Hurt has to say and then make up your mind.

-Most smokers have no idea why it is so tough to stop smoking.
-And that’s because no one’s ever explained to them how nicotine addiction really works.
-In this video, you’ll get a chance to see what a bear it can be.
-(Click here for a downloadable two-pager on what withdrawal symptoms are and what to expect.)
-The good news is, there’s help.
-Once you understand how nicotine addiction works on the brain, you’ll see why medication is so important.
-It can double your chances of quitting smoking.
-In this video, Dr. Hurt explains how addiction works and how to choose the quit smoking medication that’s right for you.
+Most tobacco users have no idea why it is so tough to quit.
+And that's because no one's ever explained to them how nicotine addiction really works.
+In this video, you'll get a chance to see what a bear it can be.
+The good news is, there's help.
+Once you understand how nicotine addiction works on the brain, you'll see why medication is so important.
+It can double your chances of quitting.
+In this video, Dr. Hurt explains how addiction works and how to choose the quitting medication that's right for you.